Four Warning Signs Of An Unhealthy Or Negative Relationship

 People in positive and negative relationships will generally experience disagreements from time to time.
 While this experience is normal, the way they communicate about and resolve conflicts can have a significant impact on their dynamic.
 What may start as small annoyances—for example, leaving dirty dishes in the sink or not expressing appreciation—can turn into larger problems if partners don’t have an open, honest communication dynamic that allows them to address issues as they arise.
 If either is afraid to be truthful with the other, what started as an annoyance may turn into resentment and even contempt.
 As described by The Gottman Institute, contempt that can result from simmering, uncommunicated frustration is one of the “four horsemen” that can signal the impending end of a relationship.

 If either partner is hesitant to discuss openly and honestly, it may be a sign that your dynamic needs attention.
-There are many reasons why someone may not be willing to discuss their feelings within a relationship; working with a therapist can help you uncover them and potentially work toward a resolution.
+There are many reasons why someone may not be willing to discuss their perceptions and feelings within a relationship; working with a therapist can help you uncover them and potentially work toward a resolution.

 When one partner is seeking to have control over another, it may be a warning sign of an unhealthy dynamic.
 Some forms of control are obvious, such as taking and managing a partner’s money or dictating how they spend their time.
 However, there are also more subtle forms of control that a person may employ to gain or exercise power in the relationship, such as withholding affection as a form of manipulation, gaslighting, or using guilt to get what they want.